Wheat Closes Mixed on Wednesday

+Wheat is trying to push higher so far on Wednesday, with gains across the three exchanges.
 The wheat market posted mixed action on Wednesday, as KC led the way higher.
 Chicago SRW futures were 2 to 3 cents in the red at the close.
 KC HRW futures were 1 to 3 cents higher on the session.
 MPLS spring wheat closed down 2 to 3 cents.
+There was 1 delivery issued for March CBT wheat overnight, with 2 deliveries for March KC wheat.

 The next week looks to be drier in the Southern Plains, with much of TX, and portions of KS/OK seeing dryness out to March 20.